HiraRaheel12/Interior-Designing-Store/README.md

 # Interior-Designing-Store

+## About - Interrio

+This project is a website for an interior design store, featuring a wide range of interior design services and products.

 ## Pages

 1. **Home**: The home page showcases our featured interior designs gallery, recent projects, team members, and more.